 - Backups and Disaster Recovery – With traditional file shares, they can easily be replicated to multiple sites, backed up and archived for compliance going back many years.
 With SharePoint, restoring old data involves multiple databases and entire SharePoint farms that may be no longer supported.
 SharePoint Online only keeps the latest 90 days of deleted files – backups requires additional 3rd party subscription services that charge for ongoing backups and retrieval.

 - Total Cost of Ownership (TCO) – Sharing files using traditional file shares can be deployed to users in minutes or made available using VPN or SSL VPN products like MyWorkDrive.com with a simple File Explorer-type web page.
-With SharePoint Online deployments are complex, data is scattered across libraries and scripting tools and services come with high price tags.
+With SharePoint Online deployments are complex, data is scattered across libraries and extra storage costs .20 per GB as compared to Azure file shares which is as low as .0255 -meaning 10 TB would cost $2000 per month for SharePoint storage.
 Users must also be trained on how to share and access data.
 This all leads to additional IT support, training and SharePoint migration costs.

 - Ownership of Data – Many firms have compliance regulations preventing them from moving files to the Cloud or legal concerns as to who has access to their company data.
 Moving data to Sharepoint Online requires careful compliance and legal review.
 The process grows more complicated when migrating organizations with highly sensitive data, such as government agencies, with a host of stringent compliance regulations to meet.
 Organizations will want to think carefully about the implications of moving files to vendors proprietary format or cloud platform;